-Our team is composed of Dr. Karen Lakin, medical director Andrea Sebastian, DNP, and Ginny Hood, LMSW.
-The team assists in identifying suspicious injuries and help child protective services and law enforcement understand the medical conditions and procedures that the patients endure.
-Unfortunately, when our team is consulted, the patient has been already been injured, often severely, and some do not survive.
+Our team is composed of Dr. Karen Lakin, medical director, Dr. Lauren Burge, Andrea Sebastian, DNP, and Jasmyne Nelson, LMSW.
+The team assists in identifying suspicious injuries and helps child protective services and law enforcement understand the medical conditions and procedures that the patients endure.
+Unfortunately, when our team is consulted, sometimes the patient has already been injured, often severely, and some do not survive.

 Protective factors include:

 Nurturing and attachment: Children who are loved and cherished grow up to be happier, healthier adults.
 As adults, they are better able to form healthier relationships, develop better problem-solving skills and cope better with stress.

 Knowledge of parenting and youth development: A better understanding of child and youth development allows parents to have realistic expectations of their child’s behaviors and to decrease the level of frustration.
 Teaching parents appropriate parenting skills to match a child’s developmental stage and temperament helps to decrease harsh discipline that may be the result of parental frustration.

 Parental resilience: Parents experience outside stressors on a daily basis.
 For some parents, providing basic necessities for the family is a challenge.
 Other parents may have a history of domestic violence, substance abuse or mental illness.
 Encouraging these parents to reach out and ask for help is important.
 Parents must remember to take care of themselves in order to be their best to take care of their children.